-The programme is offered to all fifth and 6th year students who study the qualifying Leaving Certificate subjects.
+The programme is offered to all Fifth and Sixth Year students who study the qualifying Leaving Certificate subjects.
 The list of qualifying Leaving Certificate subjects can be viewed at www.pdst.ie.
 The teaching team believe that the subject provides students with a valuable insight into the world of work, career paths and report writing.
 It was decided that we would change the name of the subject within the school from LCVP to Enterprise Education.
-The current 6th year group (2015/2016) will hand in their portfolio work in the first week of March (worth 60%) and sit the written examination (worth 40%) on May 6th as set by the Department of Education.

 There are presently two Fifth and two Sixth Year class periods timetabled weekly.
 There are two Fifth Year and two Sixth Year class groups.
 Each group has one IT class and one theory class.
 In Fifth Year teachers specialise in the core elements of the portfolio and one optional portfolio item:

 - Summary Report